vivaria/edisonrul.ing/README.md

 *   If an effect is chained that removes "Morphtronic Celfon" from the field, its Attack or Defense Position effect that was activated will still resolve.
 *   The Attack Position effect of "Morphtronic Celfon" cannot be activated if there are no "Morphtronic" monsters left in your Deck.
 *   While "Skill Drain" is active, the Attack Position and Defense Position effects of "Morphtronic Celfon" cannot be activated, because the "While in Attack Position" and "While in Defense Position" effects are negated.
-*   If you cannot Special Summon a monster (due to "Scapegoat", etc.), you cannot activate "Morphtronic Celfon's" Attack Position effect.
-If you activate "Morphtronic Celfon's" Attack Position effect and an effect is chained that prevents you from Special Summoning monster(s), you will still roll a die and reveal cards from the top of your Deck equal to the result, but the Level 4 or lower "Morphtronic" monster that would be Special Summoned is destroyed instead.
+*   If you cannot Special Summon a monster (due to "Scapegoat", etc.), you cannot activate "Morphtronic Celfon"'s Attack Position effect.
+If you activate "Morphtronic Celfon"'s Attack Position effect and an effect is chained that prevents you from Special Summoning monster(s), you will still roll a die and reveal cards from the top of your Deck equal to the result, but the Level 4 or lower "Morphtronic" monster that would be Special Summoned is destroyed instead.
-*   You cannot activate "Morphtronic Celfon's" Attack Position effect if you have no cards left in your Deck.
+*   You cannot activate "Morphtronic Celfon"'s Attack Position effect if you have no cards left in your Deck.
 If you have at least 1 card left in your Deck, you can activate the Attack Position effect.
 In this case, if you roll a 2 or higher, you will still reveal the 1 card left in your Deck.
 *   You do not show your opponent the cards you look at with “Morphtronic Celfon’s” Defense Position effect.

 ## MORPHTRONIC CLOCKEN

-*   "Morphtronic Clocken's" Defense Position effect to inflict damage cannot be activated if it does not have any Morph Counters.
+*   "Morphtronic Clocken"'s Defense Position effect to inflict damage cannot be activated if it does not have any Morph Counters.
 *   While "Skill Drain" is active, the Attack Position and Defense Position effects of "Morphtronic Radion" cannot be activated, because the "While in Attack Position" and "While in Defense Position" effects are negated.
-*   If you activate "Morphtronic Clocken's" effect to gain a Morph Counter and an effect is chained that changes it to Attack Position, it still gains a Morph Counter.
+*   If you activate "Morphtronic Clocken"'s effect to gain a Morph Counter and an effect is chained that changes it to Attack Position, it still gains a Morph Counter.

 ## MORPHTRONIC CORD

-*   "Morphtronic Cord's" effect targets 1 Spell or Trap Card.
+*   "Morphtronic Cord"'s effect targets 1 Spell or Trap Card.
-*   "Morphtronic Cord's" effect is mandatory.
+*   "Morphtronic Cord"'s effect is mandatory.
 If it is the only Spell or Trap Card on the field when the equipped "Morphtronic" monster's Battle Position is changed, it must target itself with its effect.
 *   If "Morphtronic Cord" is equipped to a Level 4 or higher "Morphtronic" monster while "Level Limit - Area-B" is active, when the equipped "Morphtronic" monster's Battle Position to changed to Attack Position, it is immediately shifted back into Defense Position.
 When this occurs, the Trigger Effect of "Morphtronic Cord" only activates once.